surifirstpin/biplus_documentation/docs/Visualization.md

 ##  World chart :

- It uses data grouped by specific country and regions can be highlighted for specific values.
+ It displays the data grouped by specific country and regions can be highlighted for specific values.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/fa5a5ec1ca971ffeed2d834874ab8905fc50bd31/images/world.png)